sonicakes/ga-final-project/docs/schedule.md

 No coding.
 Draw wireframes for views, using previous projects for inspiration.

-Research email notifications using ruby
+Research email notifications using ruby (NOT SendGrid)

 Sat    25th
 ========